The Future Quality Assurance Program

-The College maintains a Quality Assurance Program to meet its mandate of protecting the public by making sure nurses are taking responsibility for practicing nursing safely throughout their careers.
+CNO maintains a Quality Assurance Program (QA) to meet its mandate of protecting the public by making sure nurses are taking responsibility for practicing nursing safely throughout their careers.
 All 26 regulated health professions in Ontario are legislated to establish and maintain such a program.

-So, what exactly is the College’s Quality Assurance (QA) Program?
+So, what exactly is CNO's QA Program?
 Quality Assurance is our commitment to public safety.
 It’s a mandatory program where all nurses are accountable for actively updating their knowledge and skills to strengthen and enhance the quality of their practice.
 You can learn more on our QA Program page.